CarMax: Competition

-While CarMax is seen as the nation's largest used-car retailer, it is not without competition.
-With a large shift in customer shopping habits, more online-only companies have worked to eat away are market share in the used vehicle market.
-To combat this CarMax unveiled what it calls their Omni-channel platform, which is aimed at allowing customer to buy a car online, in-store, or any combination of the two.
-They also have provided opportunities for customers to choose vehicle delivery at their home, contactless curbside pickup, and more.
-These offerings directly compete with other home delivery based options such as Carvana, Vroom, Shift Technologies, and others.
+While CarMax is seen as the nation's largest used-car retailer, it has competition.
+With a significant shift in customer shopping habits, more online-only companies have worked to capture Carmax's share in the used vehicle market.
+CarMax unveiled an Omni-channel platform to allow customers to buy a car online, in-store, or any combination of these.
+They have provided opportunities for customers to choose vehicle delivery at their homes, contactless curbside pickup, and more.
+These offerings directly compete with other home delivery-based options such as Carvana, CarGurus, Vroom, Shift Technologies, and others.

 Recognition

-CarMax is listed on Fortune's "100 Best Companies to Work For" list from 2005 to 2022, placing 98th in 2022.
+CarMax is listed on Fortune's "100 Best Companies to Work For" list from 2005 to 2023, placing 75th in 2023.